Sudokuru/Sudokuru/README.md

     - url: Server url e.g. "http://localhost:3100/"
     - strategy: string representing strategy type, can be any from Drills.getDrillStrategies()
     - token: string authentication token
-4. Return Value: JSON object containing puzzleCurrentState and puzzleCurrentNotesState as described in [activeGame](#activegame-object-properties) if drill found, otherwise null
+4. Return Value: JSON object containing puzzleCurrentState,puzzleCurrentNotesState, and puzzleSolution as described in [activeGame](#activegame-object-properties) if drill found, otherwise null

 #### How to Use Drills
 Once you get a drill game using Drills.getGame() and one of the supported strategies from Drills.strategies you just need to get a hint.
 To do that you can use [Puzzles.getHint()](#puzzlesgethint) using the board and notes from Drills.getGame() and the strategy you are using put inside of an array.